JanSkrabala/NetTools-VelesAIr/README.md

 ## Overview

-NetTools‑VelesAI is an enterprise-grade, vendor-agnostic network management platform designed to replace text-heavy, CLI-driven workflows with a visual, AI-augmented operational model.
+NetTools-VelesAI is an enterprise-grade, vendor-agnostic network management platform designed to replace text-heavy, CLI-driven workflows with a visual, AI-augmented operational model.

 The platform unifies topology, configuration state, security posture, and financial impact into a single operational view so engineers and decision-makers can see the network rather than parsing text configurations.

-NetTools‑VelesAI combines:
+NetTools-VelesAI combines:

 - a Unified Control Plane for managing multi-vendor network devices
+- **automatic tunnel creation** for secure connectivity to agents and remote devices without manual VPN or port-forward setup
 - a visual network canvas for topology, dependency, and change-impact analysis
 - AI-assisted reasoning for configuration, validation, and troubleshooting
+- **upgrade with AI inline**—context, checks, and guidance in the same flow as firmware and lifecycle changes
 - vulnerability and lifecycle awareness (CVEs, firmware versions, end-of-life status)
 - financial and operational context (CSV-based cost, inventory, and compliance data)

 The visual canvas is the primary interaction surface, linking devices, policies, VPNs, vulnerabilities, and costs into a coherent, continuously updated model.
 AI augments this model by providing context-aware explanations, risk assessment, and guided actions, while keeping humans firmly in control of every operational decision.

-NetTools‑VelesAI is built for complex, multi-site, multi-vendor environments where reliability, clarity, security, and operational cost control are critical.
+NetTools-VelesAI is built for complex, multi-site, multi-vendor environments where reliability, clarity, security, and operational cost control are critical.

 ---

 ## Architecture Overview

-NetTools‑VelesAI follows a modern, layered architecture with a clear separation of concerns.
+NetTools-VelesAI follows a modern, layered architecture with a clear separation of concerns.

 Presentation layer

 - Web UI (React 19)
 - API clients (REST / WebSocket)

 Application layer

 - Frontend (Vite + React)
 - Backend (FastAPI)
 - WebSocket server

 Business logic layer

 - Unified Control Plane
 - Policy & config services
 - AI tool orchestration

 Data layer

 - PostgreSQL
 - pgvector (RAG embeddings)
 - Encrypted credential storage

 Integration layer

 - VyOS agents (WebSocket)
 - Cisco devices (SSH)
 - Ollama (local LLM)
 - External APIs
+- **Automatic tunnel creation** for agent and operator paths (orchestrated secure tunnels without ad-hoc manual setup)

 ---